Arc Poetry Magazine’s Poem of the Year Contest

 Genre: Flash Fiction

-Prize: First prize of €1,000; second prize of €300 and an online writing course with Fish; third prize of €300; top ten stories will be published in the Fish Anthology 2023
+Prize: First prize of €1,000; second prize of €300 and an online writing course; third prize of €300; top ten stories will be published in the Fish Anthology 2026

-Description: The Fish Flash Fiction Prize is an opportunity to attempt one of the most interesting and rewarding tasks—to create, in a tiny fragment, a completely resolved and compelling story in 300 words or less.
+Description: This contest is an opportunity to attempt one of the most interesting and rewarding tasks—to create, in a tiny fragment, a completely resolved and compelling story in 300 words or less.

 Details: http://www.fishpublishing.com/competition/flash-fiction-contest/#rules

-Entry Fee: $10 for non-members; free for NOWW members in good standing
+Entry Fee: $10 CAD for non-members; free for NOWW members in good standing

-Prize: First prize of $150 in each category; second prize of $100 in each category; third prize of $50 in each category
+Prize: First prize of $125 CAD in each category; second prize of $75 CAD in each category; third prize of $50 CAD in each category

-Description: 2023 categories are Poetry, Short Fiction, Creative Nonfiction, Short Crime Fiction, Bill MacDonald Prize for Prose, and Literary Critical Writing.
+Description: 2026 categories are Critical Writing (Reviews), Poetry, Short Fiction, and the Bill MacDonald Prize for Prose (Nonfiction).
 This contest is open to individuals (Canadian and international) age 18 and over.
 Entries must be original and unpublished.
 Two entries may be made per category.
 Only electronic submissions will be accepted.

 Details: https://www.nowwwriters.ca/